YetOpen/certbot-zimbra/README.md

 To indicate additional domains explicitly use the `-e/--extra-domain` option (can be specified multiple times).
 Note that `-e` also disables additional hostname detection.

 Additional options can be passed directly to certbot/letsencrypt with `-L | --letsencrypt-params`.
-For example, if you want 4096-bit certificates, add `-L "--rsa-key-size 4096"` (note: this is the default for newer certbot).
+The option must be repeated for each letsencrypt option.
+For example, if you want 4096-bit certificates, add `-L "--rsa-key-size" -L "4096"`.
 Refer to certbot's documentation for more information.

 ## Running noninteractively